Danish income tax - a short introduction

 - Top tax: for amounts above DKK 513,400 (after AM-bidrag) you pay 15 percent in tax

-You pay tax on income after the deductions have been subtracted.
+You pay tax on your income after the deductions have been subtracted.
 This means that you make your deductions first and the state and municipal tax is then deducted from the remaining amount.
 You can make several different deductions on your annual salary.
 The deductions you are entitled to depend on whether you have a full tax liability or a limited tax liability or if you are taxed according to the cross-border rule.

 Managing your tax in TastSelv